 You could use our easy recipe for Tempura Batter and use beer instead of cold water.
 You want the liquid to be like, COLD for the best results here.
 The consistency is somewhat subjective.
 If you want a thick coating then just add less liquid.
 For a lighter fluffy coat then add a bit more.

-The biggest and best tip ever for battered foods overall is to make sure the outside of your food is dry.
+The best tip when making a crispy coating with battered foods is to make sure the outside of your food is dry.
 All you need are paper towels to get this done.
-Think about it, if you have moisture remaining it won’t stick well and will slide off, no good.
+If you have moisture remaining it wonโ€™t stick well and will slide off.
 Served with Beer Batter Fries to make this fish and chips is killer!

 homemade beer batter